 - Top-down Approach: It starts with broader macroeconomic conditions and market trends, then works down to specific currencies.

-- Bottom-up Approach: Go the individual currency level, look into individual national economies instead of looking at broad trends for all single currencies
+- Bottom-up Approach: Go the individual currency level and look into individual national economies instead of looking at broad trends for all single currencies

 Key Economic Indicators to Watch Out For

-- Concentrate on major indicators – central bank interest rates, inflation rates, employment reports, and consumer confidence indexes since these provide a sense of their potential strength.
+- Concentrating on major indicators like central bank interest rates, inflation rates, employment reports, and consumer confidence indexes provides a sense of their potential strength.

 Step 3: Choose Your Trading Style